proj-courseware/users-service/docs/guides/github-oauth-setup.md

    ```

 2. **Test the OAuth Flow**

-   - Navigate to your login page
+   - Navigate to `http://localhost:3000/auth/oauth/github` to initiate GitHub OAuth
-   - Click "Sign in with GitHub"
    - You should be redirected to GitHub's authorization page
-   - After authorization, you should be redirected back to your application
+   - After authorization, you should be redirected back to your application via the callback URL
+   - Check your application logs for authentication success/failure messages

 ## Step 8: Production Setup